sdr1/Covid-Tracker/Covid-Figures-and-Maps.md

 ## Headline Numbers
-As of the latest CDC data release on July 15, 2020 there are:
+As of the latest CDC data release on July 19, 2020 there are:

-* 65,220 new cases
+* 61,776 new cases
-  + The state with the most cases is FL with 10,181
+  + The state with the most cases is FL with 12,478
-    - The county with the most cases is Los Angeles County in CA with 2,702 new cases
+    - The county with the most cases is Miami-Dade County in FL with 3,212 new cases
-  + The record number of national cases per day is 69,430 on July 10, 2020
+  + The record number of national cases per day is 80,143 on July 16, 2020
-* 913 new deaths
+* 456 new deaths
   +  The record number of deaths per day is 3,153 on April 14, 2020

 Where I live, in Somerville, MA, as of July 15, 2020 there are: